nawabahmadreshi/documentation/pages/marketing-channels/salesforce.md

 {% image src="/img/pages/third-party-integrations/salesforce/configure-salesforce-1.png" center full alt='Click tracking domain' %}

 You can retrieve your click tracking domain from your Salesforce Marketing Cloud settings.
-Enter it in item 1 of this step.
-On **Done** click, an AASA file - required for Universal Links - specific to that domain will be generated.
+We **highly** recommend using a new click tracking domain for this implementation to ensure that the user experience for pre-Branch links on the same click tracking domain doesn't break.

-### Send your AASA file to Salesforce
+### Configure your AASA file in Salesforce Marketing Cloud

+Your Salesforce account must be configured to correctly handle Universal Links.
+Configure the settings in Deep Linking under the Admin section in Email Studio.
+Ensure you're in the account corresponding to the correct click tracking domain [you selected](#tell-us-your-click-tracking-domain) above.

+{% image src="/img/pages/third-party-integrations/salesforce/salesforce-aasa-toolbar.png" center half alt='Salesforce account manager' %}

+1. Enter the AppID value
+1. Check the "Exclude Profile" and "Unsub Center" checkboxes to force links to these items to open in the browser and not the app, if desired.
+1. Click "Save" to save the configuration.
+1. Let Salesforce and Branch know that you've finished this step and your Technical Account Manager will verify that everything looks good.

-{% image src="/img/pages/third-party-integrations/salesforce/configure-salesforce-2.png" center full alt='Salesforce account manager' %}
+{% image src="/img/pages/third-party-integrations/salesforce/salesforce-aasa-form.png" center half alt='Salesforce account manager' %}

-Your AASA file must be uploaded to your click tracking domain by Salesforce.
-Your Salesforce Account Manager will do this for you - enter their email and click **Send**, and they will receive an email with the file and request to upload.

 ### Configure your app for your click tracking domain